Popeye

 Popeye is a popular character who originated in a comic strip before being animated for theatrical shorts and television.
 A handful of TV shows have featured him, either showing some of the theatrical shorts or in new adventures.

-Popeye was created in 1919 as a supporting character in Elsie Segar's comic strip Thimble Theater (which actually starred Olive Oyl and her family, including her dad Castor and relatives such as Ham Gravy).
-He was a sailor for hire and was gruff, ugly and abrasive.
+Popeye was created in 1929 as a supporting character in Elsie Segar's comic strip Thimble Theater (which actually starred Olive Oyl and her family, including her dad Castor and her then-paramour, Ham Gravy).
+Popeye was a sailor for hire and was gruff, ugly and abrasive.
 As time went on, he would be refined graphically, and his use of fisticuffs would only be used for the common good.
 He became popular enough to appear in Max Fleischer's Betty Boop cartoon Popeye the Sailor, and the concept of him obtaining his strength through spinach was developed.

 Popeye's popularity as a cartoon star quickly surpassed that of a comic strip character, and he would appear in three color two-reelers, Popeye Meets Sindbad The Sailor, Popeye Meets Ali Baba And His Forty Thieves, and Popeye And Aladdin's Magic Lamp.